razgarabedi/imagedropify/README.md

     # Efficiently serve Next.js static assets (versioned, can be cached aggressively by client)
     # For Apache, often Next.js handles its own static assets well through the proxy.
-    # If you experience issues or want Apache to handle them, you might need a more specific Alias for /_next/static.
+    # If you want Apache to handle them with more aggressive caching for clients:
-    # However, proxying them is usually fine.
     ProxyPass /_next/static/ http://localhost:3000/_next/static/
     ProxyPassReverse /_next/static/ http://localhost:3000/_next/static/
     <Location /_next/static/>